How to Evaluate Deception Platforms and Checklist

 - Deception requires more staff to operate – Alerts are based on actual engagement (zero false positives) with server and have substantiated forensics to make each alert actionable.
 The environment also auto-rebuilds after each attack.
 Additional staff is not required to operate the platform given the high quality alerts, depth of reporting, and 3rd party SIEM and prevention system integrations.

-- Isn’t deception just a honeypot? – At the most fundamental level, there is some commonality.
+- Isn’t deception just a decoydoc? – At the most fundamental level, there is some commonality.
 They are both designed to confuse, misdirect, and delay the enemy by incorporating ambiguity and misdirecting their operations.
 Beyond that, however, the technologies are quite different.
-More information can be found at this blog, which explores the origins of honeypots and explains why comparing a honeypot to a deception platform is like comparing a horse and buggy to a Tesla.
+More information can be found at this blog, which explores the origins of decoydocs and explains why comparing a decoydoc to a deception platform is like comparing a horse and buggy to a Tesla.

 I would encourage anyone interested in purchasing a deception platform to get a demo so that you can see the full functionality and user interface of the solution.
 I hope that you find this overview and checklist useful and welcome additional thoughts on ideas for evaluating deception platforms and their functionality.